 1. Remove Excess Paint

-Fill the container halfway and immerse the brush into the turpentine.
-Swish it around, pressing the bristles against the sides to work the remaining paint loose.
-Keep doing this until the paint is removed.
+Fill a container halfway with turpentine and immerse the brush.
+Press the bristles against the sides to work the paint loose.
+Repeat until clean.

 3. Wash the Brush